NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Like Gawasi Lake, Kukagami and Carafel Lakes empty into Maskinonge Lake as the Chiniguchi makes its way to Murray Lake before merging with the Sturgeon.

 Another beaver dam, a short portage, and a lift-over were waiting for us.
-The terrain had wetlands feel to it as we pushed on to Carafel Lake, and one of the three campsites indicated.
+The terrain had a wetland feel to it as we pushed on to Carafel Lake, and one of the three indicated campsites.

 Along the way, we had our major wildlife sighting of the trip, a turtle sitting on a floating log.